-The following clinical trials are being conducted by BCM pursuant to our strategic alliance.
-If data from these early clinical trials are positive, we will consider the therapeutic and commercial potential for such therapies to be advanced as new product candidates for us.
-In each trial, correlative studies showed significant expansion of multiTAA-specific T cells, as well as significant evidence of epitope spreading with expansion of endogenous T cells specific for tumor-associated antigens that were not targeted by the multiTAA-specific T cell therapy.
+The following clinical trials were conducted by BCM pursuant to our strategic alliance.
+In each trial, correlative studies showed significant expansion of multiTAA-specific T cells, as well as evidence of epitope spreading against tumor-associated antigens that were not targeted by the multiTAA-specific T cell therapy.